Solving advanced equations inquiry

 Above are the questions and observations of a year 10 class that had experience of carrying out mathematical inquiries.
 The teacher used a number of the questions to guide the inquiry into the advanced templates.
 Linking a new template to a specific question is important because students feel they are retaining ownership of the inquiry even when they may not have constructed the template themselves.
 While the templates emerge in a process of co-construction between teacher and students, they are firmly rooted in students' agency and creativity.

 The comment about using variables a, b, c and d leads into finding a general solution for each template.
-Examples of students' attempts to find general solutions are shown below.
+The illustrations show examples of students' attempts to find general solutions.